confused-Techie/GoPage/docs/devDocs/css.md

 * snackbar
   Used to style the snackbar on screen, once it is enabled, as in `show` is added to its class It will take .5 seconds to fade in, stay on screen for 2.5 seconds, then take another .5 seconds to disappear
   - Used only for simple text

+* bar-list
+  Container of bar-list-bars, basic styling of card bars across the screen.
+    - width: 80%

+* bar-list-bars
+  Used for the standard styling of card bars across the screen, used in Plugin Repo and Link Health
+    - width: 100%